 A Celebration of Life will be held Saturday, December 21, 2019 at 11:00 at the LDS Hurricane 9th Ward Chapel, located at 274 S. 100 W., Hurricane, UT 84737.
 A viewing will be held from 9:30 to 10:45 am at the same location.

-To send flowers to Michele's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Michele (Wolfe) Mathisen, please visit our floral store.